A destination for everyone: Cayman welcomes travelers with disabilities

 Our story of a Wisconsin family who said ease of disability access made Cayman their choice for a tropical getaway is among Cayman 27’s most-liked and most-shared features this week on social media.

-We introduced you to Beth Ivankovic and her family last night.
-Her son TJ has cerebral palsy and uses a wheelchair.
+Her son, TJ, has cerebral palsy and uses a wheelchair.
 She said it’s the little things like ramps, handrails, and 36-inch doorways really make a huge difference for her family while on vacation.

 She said while Cayman is on the right track, there’s still room for improvement.

-“I do lower my expectations when we travel a lot, but in the United States I have an expectation that we will be able to get into relatively anything that has been built since the early 80’ss, I know we can get inside of it because of the [Americans with Disabilities Act] laws,” said Ms. Ivankovic.
+“I do lower my expectations when we travel a lot, but in the United States I have an expectation that we will be able to get into relatively anything that has been built since the early 80s, I know we can get inside of it because of the [Americans with Disabilities Act] laws,” said Ms. Ivankovic.

 Late last year, the Cayman Islands Airports Authority quickly corrected its oversight after the lack of wheelchair accessible ramps at a newly-opened section of the airport terminal was highlighted right here on Cayman 27.